yadavalli-lab/Small-proteins-induced-under-low-magnesium-stress-in-E.coli/README.md

 ### Notes on Directory Structure and Files:
 - `output2`: Contains reads that have not been deduplicated.
 - `output_dedup`: Contains deduplicated reads.
 Use this directly for downstream analysis.
-- `adapter_removed_demux` (GSE files): These files are adapter-removed and demultiplexed.
+- `adapter_removed_demux` (GSE276379): These files are adapter-removed and demultiplexed.
 After this step, the reads should proceed through the following stages:
   - `UMI Extraction`: Extract unique molecular identifiers from the reads.
   - `rtRNA Depletion`: Remove ribosomal RNA sequences.
   - `Mapping`: Align the reads to the reference genome using HISAT2.